 The book’s based loosely on my experiences of working in and around Parliament, Westminster, and Whitehall over many decades.
-Most of my career has been spent anticipating, designing, managing and implementing technology, so the book contains numerous themes that reflect this — but it’s as much about people, institutions, and politics (and, er, thematic alcohol consumption) as anything else.
+Most of my career has been spent anticipating, designing, managing and implementing technology.
+The book contains themes that reflect this—but it’s as much about people, institutions, and politics (and, er, thematic alcohol consumption) as anything else.

-I’m not quite sure how to classify the result.
-It’s a bit of an oddball mixture of characters, places and events — hopefully funny, certainly swear-laden (Chaucer’s influence again), occasionally repulsive and sometimes even a bit reflective.
-While it’s billed as a ‘collection of short stories’, in reality it’s an assortment of interweaving tales.
+I’m not sure how to classify the result.
+It’s a bit of an oddball mixture of characters, places and events—hopefully funny, certainly swear-laden (Chaucer’s influence again), occasionally repulsive and sometimes even reflective.
+While it’s billed as a ‘collection of short stories’, in reality, it’s an assortment of interweaving tales.

 The book is illustrated by the very talented Clive Edwards.
-From the start, I had in mind the look and feel of some of my favourite books from childhood that were illustrated throughout — ‘Down With Skool!‘ in particular kept coming to mind.
+From the start, I had in mind the look and feel of some of my favourite illustrated books from childhood.
+‘Down With Skool!‘ kept coming to mind.
 Every one of the 35 tales has an appropriate (and sometimes inappropriate!) illustration to accompany it.

 ‘Tales of the Riverbank’

 will be published by the end of April 2021 has now been published and is available to order from Amazon UK here.
 I ‘ll post more details in a footnote when it appears.
 More details below.

 Some Amazon places to buy ‘Tales of the Riverbank’